Welcome to our FAQ section! Find quick answers to commonly asked questions or use the search bar above to explore

 The ladder’s plastic parts will break before the ropes do, and thus will any damages be visible and easy to inspect.

-If a LifeLadder® has been damaged, the broken part(s) should be replaced: You will need a Repair Set.
+If your LifeLadder® has been damaged, the broken part(s) should be replaced: You will need a Repair Set.
 Please contact us with a description of the length of the broken ladder, and we will help you acquire a suitable Repair Set.

 Please indicate the length of the broken LifeLadder® when ordering a Repair Set.

 Rules & Recommendations

 Yes.
 LifeLadder® is designed to comply with European Standard EN 14329.
 This standard applies for all 34 CEN member countries including Denmark, Norway, Sweden, Finland, Netherlands, Germany, France, Portugal, Spain, Italy and the United Kingdom.

 European Standard EN 14329 recommends safety ladders to be installed no more than 30 m apart.
 EN 14329 also describes the recommended dimensions of a safety ladder, which LifeLadder® of course complies with.
-The design meets the EN14329 and ILO recommendations for Safety and Health in Ports; among others 40cm length of each rung and minimum 15cm from mid rung to quay wall.
+The design meets the EN14329 and ILO recommendations for Safety and Health in Ports; among others 40 cm wide rungs and minimum 15 cm from mid rung to quay wall.